Published

 Retrieving Data From Firebase

-Finally, let’s retrieve and display some sample data from the Firebase real time Database.
-Therefore we assume that the following JSON data structure has already been created in the real time database:
+Finally, let’s retrieve and display some sample data from the Firebase Firestore Database.
+Therefore we assume that the following data structure has already been created in the Firestore database:

 {